 Maybe the answer to this is the human need to “belong” or to “associate” with those who share similar interests.
 Much of why anyone joins and becomes a member of an association is personal and the benefits derived from membership and involvement is again, personal.
 Some of us are told to join by our employer.
 Some of us choose to join and whether the employer covers the costs or not, we continue to maintain our membership.

 Maybe the answer is because I actually took a course about facility management while an undergraduate back in the ‘80s.
 Well before the creation of the IFMA Accredited Degree Program platform of higher education in FM.
 Our professor was a member and told us about this “new” organization.

-Maybe the answer is I joined IFMA is I didn’t know to run.
+Maybe the answer is that I joined IFMA because I didn’t know to run.
 In 1988, having been out of college less than a year, I met Dave Cotts and his big hand shake, ear-to-ear grin (I can hear him thinking “got one” even to this day), and coaxing “now you really should join this association – it will help your career”.
 I still have the business card and IFMA flyer that he handed to me that day.
 He was “President of IFMA”.
 Wow!
 (Membership Committees… get them while they are young and impressionable!)